Chapter 8 : it's cold outside

 I was angrily pushed aside by Professor Longbottom, who barked at us all to go to bed.
 And in that moment, my eyes met with James’- his familiar brown eyes, who had previously filled me with feelings of such euphoria and anger, like my physical bipolar disorder- and I looked away, crossing my arms.

 “That was so brave,” cooed a girl in the year above, with long, slender legs and beautiful cascading blonde hair.
 She held onto James’ arm, and he didn’t push her away.
-Dalia Moss doesn’t even look at me when she kisses James on the cheek, and the two laughed together.
-Longbottom and Slughorn accompany Yearling to the Hospital Wing, and James and Dalia walked off together, whilst Freddie basks in the compliments that the crowd of students are all too happy to saturate him in.
+Dahlia Moss doesn’t even look at me when she kisses James on the cheek, and the two laughed together.
+Longbottom and Slughorn accompany Yearling to the Hospital Wing, and James and Dahlia walked off together, whilst Freddie basks in the compliments that the crowd of students are all too happy to saturate him in.

 “Let’s go to bed,” said Aspen, pushing me away from the scene.

-The following morning, December the 15th saw snow, really thick, fluffy snow that set five inches deep overnight.
+The following morning, December the fifteenth, saw snow, really thick, fluffy snow that set five inches deep overnight.
 The antics of the night before were ignored over the excitement of snow, because whilst it had been on and off snowing all month, nothing had really settled.

 “Oi, Wilderson!” yelled Indigo Coates, running up to me in the corridor.
 “Lunch time.
 Massive snowball fight between the Ravenclaw team and the Hufflepuff team.”

 “Just because your voice has finally broken, doesn’t mean you can call me Wilderson-”

 “Going to be a mad one, I can tell-”

 “Yeah, on a scale of one to ten.”
 Al, who had been walking beside me on our way to Defence, burst into laughter, and I glared at the two of them.